The Miranda Standard Environment

 > postfix a x = x ++ [a]

-applied to list of numbers returns their product.
+product applied to list of numbers returns their product.
 See also

 > product :: [num]->num